Using a thoroughly modern medium like acrylic paint, doesn't mean you can't get the classic look of chiaroscuro.

 Get the Chiaroscuro Acrylic Flesh Palette cheat-sheet!

-To make it easy for your to create your own Chiaroscuro flesh palette in acrylics, I've broken down all the steps in this FREE PDF cheatsheet!
+To make it easy for your to create your own Chiaroscuro flesh palette in acrylics, I've broken down all the steps in this PDF cheatsheet!